jprante/elasticsearch-jdbc/README.md

 ## JDBC plugin parameters

 Important note: all plugin-related parameters are subsumed in the `jdbc` section of a river delaration.
-For example, if you declare an index for the JDBC plugin, this parameter must be placed with the `jdbc` section, not outside of it!
+For example, if you declare an index for the JDBC plugin, this parameter must be placed within the `jdbc` section, not outside of it!

     ```